 Our local mountains, forests, rivers, lakes, streams and tributaries create the majesty that is Puget Sound and the Salish Sea.
 All of these help make Puget Sound one of the most unique estuaries in the world.
 In 2019 we are greatly expanding our work.
 We're reporting much more intently on important issues regarding Puget Sound and the Salish Sea, and the conservation efforts to save them.
 Were conducting more in-depth research into its amazing life and health.
 We're also increasing our focus on other local environmental issues and providing workable solutions to many of the problems.

-As I scuba dive all around the world I photograph stunning and beautiful underwater life, but diving in our local waters is my most favorite.
-View my photography images Galleries: Underwater, on Land and my 'Videography'.
-Also read my 'Blogs' covering a wide variety of topics, including our educational work in and around the Sound.
-'Connect' with me about speaking to your organization or school about my passions: Improving the health of Puget Sound and our Environment, Wildlife, Photography and Scuba Diving.
-Obtain more information on my 'Presentations' page and read more 'About' me and my work.
-Also, follow my work on Instagram and Twitter.
+View both image Galleries: Underwater and Land, and my 'Videography'.
+Read 'Blogs' covering a wide variety of topics, including our educational and conservation work in and around the Sound.
+'Connect' with us about speaking to your organization or school.
+Obtain more information on my 'Presentations' page and read more 'About' me and my organizations work.

 Cover Photo: Eelgrass in Puget Sound.
 This is a plant that create beds and meadows growing in bays, coves, tidal creeks, and estuaries.
 Eelgrass beds are a vital haven for crabs, scallops, numerous other species of important fish, and wildlife.
 The long blades are often covered with tiny marine plants and animals like Hooded Nudibranchs.
 In the thick grass animals find habitat, protection from predators, nursery grounds, food, and oxygen.